Key Takeaways

 Decluttering Before You Organize

-Before you dive into baskets and labels, let’s have a heart-to-heart about the first step, decluttering.
+Before you dive into the toy organization ideas, let’s talk about decluttering.
 I know, it’s not glamorous, but it’s a game-changer.

 If it feels too much, a decluttering service or a professional home organizer can swoop in and help you get started.
 Once you’ve cut down, the fun part, organising, becomes a whole lot easier.